rageshkrishna/blog/_posts/test5.md

 categories: foo, bar, baz
-publishDate: 2014-01-01
+publishDate: 2014-04-01
-title: This is a test post
+title: This is the fifth  post

 # Test post